dyninst/dyninst/docs/patchAPI/overview.rst

 PatchAPI
 ########

+A natural loop has a single entry block and an irreducible loop has multiple.

 This manual describes PatchAPI, a programming interface and library for binary code patching.
 A programmer uses PatchAPI to instrument (insert code into) and modify a binary executable or library by manipulating the